-Grocery stores and convenience marts have stacks of the stuff everywhere and it’s a go-to option for many who are drawn by the low-cal pitch, which comes wrapped in a skinny can to drive home the point.
+Grocery stores and convenience marts have stacks of the stuff everywhere and it’s a go-to option for many who are drawn by the low-cal pitch.
+Some come wrapped in a skinny can to drive home the point.

 Do claims of being better for you really hold up?
 Novant Health registered dietitian Kimberly Spatola has answers.